Cheapest car insurance in Massachusetts for a bad driving record

 Cheapest car insurance in Massachusetts with a reckless driving conviction

-State Farm offers the cheapest rates for drivers with reckless driving convictions at $1,207.
+State Farm has the cheapest rates for drivers with reckless driving convictions at $1,207 a year.

 If you engage in hazardous driving behaviors that endanger others, you may be charged with reckless driving.
 A reckless driving conviction will increase your car insurance rates.